FummiTaksi/pulumi-ig-group/README.md

 ### Running changes

-Replace the project_id value in  `Pulumi.dev.yaml` with correct gcp project_id.
+Replace the project_id value in  `Pulumi.staging.yaml` or `Pulumi.production.yaml` with correct gcp project_id.

 Preview your changes